List of Rebelde characters: Tomás Goycolea

 Although he is good at heart, he is a party boy and does things without considering the consequences.
 His best friends and roommates are Diego and Giovanni.
-He comes from a very wealthy family whom he doesn't have much contact with; he'd rather spend his weekend at school than with his family, whom doesn't pay much attention to him.
+He comes from a very wealthy family whom he does not have much contact with; he'd rather spend his weekend at school than with his family, whom does not pay much attention to him.
 He first gets involved with Vico, while she was still dating Diego.
 Then he develops a crush on Lupita.
 He then he gets involved with Anita and Sol.
 His friends were against his relationship with Sol, for it interfered with their plans to pair him up with Anita (the school's cafeteria girl, who is very smart and even earned a scholarship but needs to pay for the other half of her tuition, hence her job at the school.
 She has a deep love interest for Tomas).
 After Tomas starts dating Sol, Anita refuses to do homework assignments for Diego and Giovanni, since she is no longer friends with Tomas and has no other connection to them.
 Giovanni then makes her believe that Tomas is in love with her, she then accepts to do their work for them but they have to pay a price...
 To get out of paying, Giovanni and Diego try to split Tomas and Sol.
 Their plan is a success but after Anita leaves, Tomas develops a deep relationship with Pilar, for the rest of the series.